rpereirasnhu/cs499/README.md

 ## Enhancement One - Software Engineering

 This enhancement is composed of the entire implementation of TypeScript and the Node.js and CDN modules used.
-The original program was written in Python using Dash and Plotly.
+The original program was written in Python (Jupyter) using Dash and Plotly.

 Modules:
 - Express (HTTP server)